Rudhramadevi (film): Plot

+In a secluded spot by the riverside Chalukya lies absorbed in thoughts of love.
+Rudradeva approaches him and reprimands him for neglecting his duties, challenging him outright.
+He declares that if Chalukya can defeat him in a sword duel, he will help Chalukya marry the woman he loves.
+But if Chalukya loses, he must forget her and return to his responsibilities and he accepts the challenge, and the two engage in a long, intense fight.
+During the prolonged duel, Chalukya’s sword accidentally slashes through the middle of Rudradeva’s tunic.
+The force of the strike tears it open, revealing a woman’s torso wrapped in a breast-band and that blow also knocks Rudradevan off-balance; his headgear falls, and his tightly bound hair comes loose.

-The two plan to reveal the secret and use it as an excuse to force Ganapati off the throne.
+In that instant, Chalukya's warrior friend Rudradeva suddenly becomes his love interest Rudradevi.
+Overwhelmed with shame and unable to hide the truth any longer, she admits her deception, guilt written all over her face..The two plan to reveal the secret and use it as an excuse to force Ganapati off the throne.
 However, before they can do so, Siva Devayya decides to reveal the secret to the people.
-When Ganapamba knows that her one long respected elder brother were revealed was a woman named Rudrama, she lovingly embraced her, gently held and pampered her chin like a elder sister's caring.
+When Ganapamba knows that her one long respected elder brother were revealed was a woman named Rudrama, she lovingly embraced her, gently held and pampered her chin like an elder sister's caring.

 Then Anambika and Muktamba adorned and dressed Rudrama as one of their own.
 Though she was the eldest among them, Rudrama behaved like the youngest.
-Because it was their first time celebrating together, she tried to hide the blush that colored her cheeks from shyness, but Anambika and Muktamba noticed it and teased her lovingly, laughing as Rudrama bit her nails in embarrassment.
-Once hidden behind the guise of Rudradeva, she now fully embraced her true nature of the grace and beauty of womanhood.
+Because it was their first time celebrating together, she tried to hide the blush that colored her cheeks from shyness, but Anambika and Muktamba noticed and laughing as Rudrama, biting her nails in embarrassment, squirmed a little when Mukthaba lovingly tickled her on the waist.
+Once hidden behind the guise of Rudradeva, she now fully embraced her true nature of the shyness and beauty of womanhood.
 Those moments filled with love and joy became a cherished memory, of dance and celebration.